 Keto coffee, also known as "Bulletproof coffee," is coffee blended with butter or other types of fat.
 It's exceptionally rich and creamy!

-“Who in their right mind would put BUTTER in their coffee?”
+"Who in their right mind would put BUTTER in their coffee?"
 Inquired my friend.
-“Hey, don’t diss it till you tried it!”
+"Hey, don't diss it till you've tried it!"
 I responded.
-So I made her a cup, and although she was pleasantly surprised, she said she still prefers milk. 🤦
+So I made her a cup, and although she was pleasantly surprised, she said she still prefers milk in her cofee. 🤦

 I can respect that, actually.
-I too enjoy milk in my coffee, and most mornings, I make myself cappuccino in my Nespresso machine with a (carefully measured) 1/4 cup of hot steamed whole milk.
-But I do like butter in my coffee – I just treat it more as a rich snack than as a morning beverage.
+I too enjoy whole milk in my coffee, and most mornings, I make myself a cappuccino in my Nespresso machine with a (carefully measured) ¼ cup of hot steamed whole milk.
+But I do like butter in my coffee too - I just treat it more as an occasional rich dessert than as my breakfast.

-If you decide to try keto coffee, as I said, there are many variations out there.
-Here’s what I use to make mine:
+There are many variations out there for making keto cofee.
+Here's what I use to make mine:

 Freshly brewed coffee: I sometimes use my Nespresso machine, running it twice with two different pods to get to an 8 oz cup.